OxNinja/blog/content/posts/assembly vm/index.md

 I had to answer a few questions:

 * What is an instruction?

+  It's like a function, or an alias to some code to execute

 * How does the CPU knows what to do with an instruction?

+  The code an instruction represents is written for the CPU, so it is seamless

 * How can I make custom instructions?

+  Just implemet some functions or code blocks, then map them to a custom "OPcode"

 * How can I make the CPU execute my custom instructions?

+  Make a simple condition on the custom OPcode, and execute the code mapped to it

 ## PoC